amitfin/oref_alert/README.md

 #### Detailed Alerts

-This is a different approach where only alerts within 30km from home generate notifications, but each notification has additional information (and being sent separately):
+This is a different approach where only alerts which are either within 30km from home or 5km from Amit's current location generate notifications.
+However, each notification has additional information (and being sent separately):

 ```
 alias: Oref Alert Country Notifications Details